Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Knowledge Extraction from Literature

 \subsection{Text Mining Pipeline}

-Prior knowledge related to the materials of interest may be scattered in millions of scientific publications, which form an enormous text corpus.
+Prior knowledge related to the materials of interest may be scattered in an enormous text corpus of millions of scientific publications.
 This initial large corpus could be narrowed down by keyword-directed searching.
 To do so, we first define a list of keywords relevant to compounds, performance, and synthesis.
-In the case of MIT materials, keywords could include physical phenomena (correlated electrons, Jahn-Teller, etc), performance metrics (resistivity), synthesis methods (hydrothermal reaction, molecular beam epitaxy), and known candidate families (perovskite, spinel).
+For MIT materials, keywords could include physical phenomena (correlated electrons, Jahn-Teller, etc), performance metrics (resistivity), synthesis methods (hydrothermal reaction, molecular beam epitaxy), and known candidate families (perovskite, spinel).
 Figure \ref{fig:mit-keywords} provides a more comprehensive list of keywords we utilized for text mining focused on MIT materials.
-Following the workflow that our team established in previous works \cite{nlp-scidata-17,elsa-acscs-19}, we have employed a variety of text parsing and pattern matching algorithms to find papers whose title, abstract, main text, or figure captions contain relevant keywords, thus curating a specialized text corpus.
-Searching in a text corpus of over 4 million published scientific articles, we locate around 70,000 articles that are specialized in MITs or contain relevant data.
+Following the workflow established in our team's previous works \cite{nlp-scidata-17,elsa-acscs-19}, we employed a variety of text parsing and pattern matching algorithms to find papers whose title, abstract, main text, or figure captions contain the keywords, thus curating a specialized text corpus.
+Searching in an initial corpus of over 4 million published scientific articles, we locate around 70,000 articles specialized in MITs or contain relevant data.